mcarvin8/sf-git-package-retrievals/README.md

 ## Requirements

-The docker container requires the Salesforce CLI and git.
+The docker container requires the Salesforce CLI, bash, and git.
 The git commands requires an active git user in your repository.
 In this example, we will be using a [GitLab project access token](https://docs.gitlab.com/ee/user/project/settings/project_access_tokens.html) with `write_repository` and `api` access to make the git commands.

-The git configuration should all be done in the CI/CD configuration file.
-The `scripts/retrieve_packages.sh` script assumes the git configuration is done.
+The git configuration (user name and email) should all be done in the CI/CD configuration file.
+The `scripts/retrieve_packages.sh` script assumes the git configuration is already set.

 The script depends on 2 environment variables:
 - `DEPLOY_TIMEOUT` = The wait period in seconds the Salesforce CLI should wait when running retrieve commands